-The best way to install Netdata is with our automatic one-line installation script, which works with all Linux distributions, or our .deb/rpm packages, which seamlessly install with your distribution's package manager.
+The best way to install Netdata is with our automatic one-line installation script, which works with all Linux distributions and most macOS environments.

 If you want to install Netdata with Docker, on a Kubernetes cluster, or a different operating system, see Have a different operating system, or want to try another method?

 Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered packages.
 We recommend you install Netdata using one of the methods listed below to guarantee you get the latest checksum-verified packages.

 Netdata collects anonymous usage information by default and sends it to our self hosted PostHog installation.
 PostHog is an open source product analytics platform, you can read about the information collected, and learn how to-opt, on our anonymous statistics page.

 The usage statistics are vital for us, as we use them to discover bugs and prioritize new features.
 We thank you for actively contributing to Netdata's future.